 KATI

-I help people declutter and organize their homes so that they can leave overwhelm, embarrassment, and shame behind and feel proud instead.
+I help people declutter and organize their homes so they have more room for joy and leave behind what no longer serves them.

 “It was a relief to have Kati's assistance with unburdening all the stuff and clutter that had taken over my life in recent years.
 Her gentle and kind spirit, as well as her ease and sense of humor, made it feel as though I was just going through my piles of stuff with a close friend.”